oamerge/oamerge.com/content/docs/configuration.md

 }
 ```

 The order of the input elements determines which properties will override others.
-Look at [the page on "Merging"](/docs/merging) for more details.
+Look at the page for each output for more details.

 The properties on the input object are: